tusdotnet/tusdotnet/Documentation/PerformanceOptimizations.md

 # Performance Optimizations - Analysis & Decisions

-This document tracks performance optimization ideas that were evaluated but not implemented, along with the rationale for each decision.
+This document tracks performance optimization ideas that were evaluated, along with the rationale for each decision (implemented or not implemented).

 ## 1. InMemoryFileLock: ConcurrentDictionary vs Lock + HashSet